An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Non-smooth nonlinear optimization

 \subsection{Preventing numerical overflows}

-Solving~\eqref{eq:training} directly from an arbitrary initial condition $z_0$ can lead to numerical instabilities during the initial steps of the optimization algorithm.
-During training, to prevent such an effect, when evaluating the loss $f(z)$ we saturate the state vector $x_{k+1}=\textrm{sat}(Ax_k+Bu_k+f_x(x_k,u_k;\tx),x_{\rm sat})$, where $\textrm{sat}(x,x_{\rm sat})$ $=$ $\min\{\max\{x$, $-x_{\rm sat}\}$, $x_{\rm sat}\}$, vector $x_{\rm sat}\in\rr^n$, and the $\min$ and $\max$ functions are applied componentwise.
-As observed earlier, minimizing the open-loop simulation error $f(z)$ in~\eqref{eq:training-cost-condensed} and regularizing $x_0$ and the model coefficients discourage the presence of unstable dynamics; so, in most cases, the saturation term will not be active at the optimal solution if $x_{\rm sat}$ is chosen large enough.
+Solving~\eqref{eq:training} directly from an arbitrary initial condition $z_0$ can lead to numerical instabilities during the initial optimization steps.
+During training, to prevent such an effect, when evaluating the loss $f(z)$ we saturate the state vector $x_{k+1}=\textrm{sat}(Ax_k+Bu_k+f_x(x_k,u_k;\tx),x_{\rm sat})$, where $\textrm{sat}(x,x_{\rm sat})=\min\{\max\{x,-x_{\rm sat}\},x_{\rm sat}\}$, vector $x_{\rm sat}\in\rr^n$, and the $\min$ and $\max$ functions are applied componentwise.
+As minimizing the open-loop simulation error $f(z)$ in~\eqref{eq:training-cost-condensed} and regularizing $x_0$ and the model coefficients discourage the presence of unstable dynamics, in most cases the saturation term will not be active at the optimal solution if $x_{\rm sat}$ is chosen large enough.
+After identifying the model, it is easy to test on training data whether the saturation constraint is inactive, so to prove the redundancy of the saturation function.

-At the price of additional numerical burden, to avoid introducing non-smooth terms in the problem formulation, the soft-saturation function $\textrm{sat}_\gamma(x,x_{\rm sat})=x_{\rm sat}+\frac{1}{\gamma}\log\frac{1+e^{-\gamma(x+x_{\rm sat})}}{1+e^{-\gamma(x-x_{\rm sat})}}$ could be used as an alternative to $\textrm{sat}(x,x_{\rm sat})$, where the larger $\gamma$ the closer the function is to hard saturation.
+At the price of additional numerical burden, to avoid introducing non-smooth terms in the problem formulation, the soft-saturation function $\textrm{sat}_\gamma(x,x_{\rm sat})=x_{\rm sat}+\frac{1}{\gamma}\log\frac{1+e^{-\gamma(x+x_{\rm sat})}}{1+e^{-\gamma(x-x_{\rm sat})}}$ could be used as an alternative to $\textrm{sat}(x,x_{\rm sat})$, where the larger $\gamma>0$ the closer the function is to hard saturation.